 Massage at the Grand Hyatt Kauai Resort Spa

 We splurged and got a couples massage at the Grand Hyatt Kauai Resort Spa (resort directly next to our accommodations).
 This spa was beautiful and within walking distance of where we were staying.
 If you really wanted to splurge, you could make a whole spa day out of this experience.
 With the purchase of the massage, you have access to the spa area for as long as you please.
 We stayed here for maybe an hour because we had dinner reservations to get to but we could have easily spent a couple hours here relaxing by the spa pool.

 Kalypso Island Bar and Grill in Haneli

-Delicious food and neat setting overlooking the Hawaiian wilderness.
+Kalypso Kauai has delicious food and neat setting overlooking the Hawaiian wilderness.
 We sat on the patio and enjoyed some delicious tacos as well as pretty views after our long hike along the NaPali coastline earlier that morning.

 Beach House Restaurant in Koloa

-Nice restaurant with a beautiful setting and delicious food.
+The Beach House is a nice restaurant with a beautiful setting and delicious food.
 More expensive than what we typically spend but the food and atmosphere seemed very fairly matched to the price.
 We like this place so much, we ate lunch and dinner here on seperate days.